Generation and characterization of customized perfect Laguerre-Gaussian beams with arbitrary profiles: Abstract

 \section{Abstract}

-We experimentally demonstrate the generation of customized perfect Laguerre-Gaussian (PLG) beams whose intensity maxima localized around any desired curves.
-The principle is to act appropriate algebraic functions on the angular spectra of PLG beams.
+We experimentally demonstrate the generation of customized Laguerre-Gaussian (LG) beams whose intensity maxima are localized around any desired curves.
+The principle is to act with appropriate algebraic functions on the angular spectra of LG beams.
 We characterize the propagation properties of these beams and compare them with non-diffraction caustic beams possessing the same intensity profiles.
-The results manifest that the customized-PLG beams can maintain their profiles during propagation and suffer less energy loss than the non-diffraction caustic beams, and hence are able to propagate a longer distance.
-This new structure beam would have potential applications in areas such as optical communication, soliton routing and steering, optical tweezing and trapping, atom optics, etc.
+The results manifest that the customized-LG beams can maintain their profiles during propagation and suffer less energy loss than the non-diffraction caustic beams, and hence are able to propagate a longer distance.
+Moreover, the customized-LG beam exhibits self-healing ability when parts of their bodies are blocked.
+This new structure beam has potential applications in areas such as optical communication, soliton routing and steering, optical tweezing, etc.